Sha’aktoura (rice and lentil pilaf)

 Line a regular size baking tin — the sort that you might bake a batch of brownies in, or indeed, use to make a slice such as this very recipe here — with baking paper.
 One day I will actually measure what size this tin is so I can just give you the size of it rather than describing it vaguely but today is not that day.

 Bring the sugar and golden syrup juuust to the boil in a saucepan and then immediately remove from the heat.
-Add the coconut oil, peanut butter and chocolate, stirring rapidly till the oil and chocolate has melted, and then tip in the rice bubbles, folding them through the mixture thoroughly.
+Add the coconut oil, peanut butter and 100g of the chocolate, stirring rapidly till the oil and chocolate has melted, and then tip in the rice bubbles, folding them through the mixture thoroughly.
 Spatula this mixture into the baking tin and use the back of a spoon to press it down into an even layer.
-Refrigerate for 15 minutes, then melt the remaining chocolate and drizzle it over the top, then sprinkle over the sea salt.
+Refrigerate for 15 minutes, then melt the remaining 50g chocolate and drizzle it over the top, then sprinkle over the sea salt.
 Return to the refrigerator, and slice into squares once cold.

 P1180811